FLClab/TA-GAN/README.md

 <img src="/figures/network.png">

 Figure 1 : TA-GAN training architecture.
 Three networks are trained in parallel.
 The circles are the computed losses, with their specific color corresponding to the network they optimize.
-The segmentation of actin rings serves as a complementary task compelling the generation of accurate structures, with the segmentation network optimized solely by the segmentation loss of the real STED.
+The segmentation serves as a complementary task compelling the generation of accurate structures, with the segmentation network optimized solely by the segmentation loss of the real STED.
 The discriminator classifies the input STED as either real or synthetic, conditional to its confocal.
 The generator is trained by the GAN loss, i.e its ability to fool the discriminator, by a pixel-wise loss comparing the synthetic and real STED, and by the segmentation loss of the synthetic STED.

 #### Dataloaders